Bob Flock: Racing career

 He was a well-established driver before NASCAR was formed.
 He took over NASCAR founder Bill France's ride in 1946.
 He won both events at the Daytona Beach Road Course in 1947.
 Flock was known for his daring driving style.
 For example, during a race on June 15, 1947, Flock overturned his car in an accident.
 Instead of accepting a DNF, he solicited help from spectators, who turned the car back on its wheels, and he finished the race: "Like other wrecks it wasn’t anywhere near as serious, and folks flipped Flock’s car over on its wheels."
 In an October 1947 race at Piedmont Interstate Fairgrounds, he suffered a crushed vertebra when his tire blew, sending his car through the track fencing and into a light pole.

 He sat on the pole for NASCAR's first race at Charlotte Speedway on June 19, 1949, setting a qualifying time of 38.37 seconds.
 He had two wins that season, and finished third in the points behind Lee Petty and champion Red Byron.

 Flock was the only winner of a Cup Series race held at the mysterious Air Base Speedway in Greenville, SC in 1951 on August 25.
 His brothers, Tim and Fonty also took part in the event.
 The track was closed in 1952 after only three years of racing but was still visible by 1964 and only partially by 1976.

 He won two 100 lap ARCA races at Lakewood Speedway in 1954.

 Flock retired from driving when he broke his back in an on-track accident.
 He had over 200 modified wins in his career.

 He competed in one NASCAR Convertible Division event, at Montgomery Motor Speedway, he started on pole position but finished 20th after having a broken axle.

 Track promoter

 Flock became a track promoter in Atlanta.
 He hired three women (Sara Christian, and Mildred Williams, and his sister Ethel Mobley) to race at his new track.

-Awards

-He was inducted in the Georgia Automobile Racing Hall of Fame in 2003.

-He was a member of the National Motorsports Hall of Fame Association.